UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Simulation studies

 \section{Simulation studies}

-In this section, we present some simulation studies to underscore the applicability of UTOPIA for constructing prediction intervals with a minimum width and adequate coverage guarantee.
-Here we mostly focus on the model aggregation, where we start with a few predictors of $f_0$ (details are described below) and then aggregate by solving \eqref{sample_opt:aggregation}.
-As mentioned previously, the aim of UTOPIA is to combine several initial estimators of $f_0$ (namely the collection $\cF$) to find a better one.
-Towards that direction, we consider the following $\cF$ which consists of six estimators of $f_0$: \begin{enumerate} \item \textbf{Estimator 1}$(f_1)$: A neural network based estimator with depth=1, width=10 that estimates the 0.6 quantile function of $(Y-m_0(X))^2\mid X=x$. \item \textbf{Estimator 2}$(f_2)$: A fully connected feed forward neural network with depth=2 and width=50 that estimates the 0.7 quantile function of $(Y-m_0(X))^2\mid X=x$. \item \textbf{Estimator 3}$(f_3)$: A quantile regression forest estimating the 0.8 quantile function of $(Y-m_0(X))^2\mid X=x$. \item \textbf{Estimator 4}$(f_4)$: A gradient boosting model estimating the 0.9 quantile function of $(Y-m_0(X))^2\mid X=x$. \item \textbf{Estimator 5}$(f_5)$: A neural network based estimator with depth=1, width=10 that estimates $\bbE[(Y-m_0(X))^2\mid X=x]$. \item \textbf{Estimator 6}$(f_6)$: The constant function $1$. \end{enumerate} Here the quantile estimators are obtained by minimizing the corresponding check loss.
+In this section, we present some simulation studies to underscore the applicability of UTOPIA for aggregating prediction intervals with a small average width and adequate coverage guarantee.
+We consider the following six estimates: \begin{itemize} \item [(1)]\textbf{Estimator 1}$(f_1)$: A neural network based estimator with depth=1, width=10 that estimates the 0.6 quantile function of $(Y-m_0(X))^2\mid X=x$. \item [(2)]\textbf{Estimator 2}$(f_2)$: A fully connected feed forward neural network with depth=2 and width=50 that estimates the 0.7 quantile function of $(Y-m_0(X))^2\mid X=x$. \item [(3)]\textbf{Estimator 3}$(f_3)$: A quantile regression forest estimating the 0.8 quantile function of $(Y-m_0(X))^2\mid X=x$. \item [(4)]\textbf{Estimator 4}$(f_4)$: A gradient boosting model estimating the 0.9 quantile function of $(Y-m_0(X))^2\mid X=x$. \item [(5)]\textbf{Estimator 5}$(f_5)$: A random forest-based estimator of the conditional variances $\var(Y \mid X)$ with 1000 trees and maximum depth = 5. \item [(6)]\textbf{Estimator 6}$(f_6)$: The constant function $1$. \end{itemize} Here the quantile estimators are obtained by minimizing the corresponding check loss.
 If the mean is known, then we solve \eqref{sample_opt:known_mean}, whereas for unknown mean we resort to the two-step estimation procedure; first, we estimate the conditional mean function $m_0$ using a three-layer neural network with 50 neurons in each hidden layer and then solve \eqref{sample_opt:fix_m}.
-For each of the simulation setup, we first generate $\{x_i,y_i\}^n_{i=1}$ i.i.d. from the data generating process (described below) with $n = 2200$.
-We then use $n_{pre}=1000$ data points to estimate $\{f_i: 1 \le i \le 5\}$ and $m_0$ (if unknown), $n_{opt}=100$ data points to solve the optimization problem \eqref{sample_opt:known_mean} for known mean case and \eqref{sample_opt:fix_m} for unknown mean case, and finally $n_{adj}=100$ data points to adjust the interval to achieve $95\%$ coverage.
-Also, we leave $n_t=1000$ data points as the testing data.
-We compare UTOPIA with three baseline methods: (1) standard prediction band using linear quantile regression (LQR); (2) split conformal prediction (SplitCF) \citep{lei2018distribution}; (3) semi-definite programming (SDP) method with Gaussian kernel proposed by \cite{liang2021universal}.
-In the sequel, we describe our three different setups, including (1) a location-scale model with a known mean function; (2) a location-scale model with an unknown mean function; and (3) non-location-scale model.
+For each of the simulation setup, we first generate $n = 3000$ i.i.d. samples $\{x_i,y_i\}^n_{i=1}$ from various data generating processes (described below) .
+We then use $n_{pre}=1000$ data points to estimate the component functions $\{f_i: 1 \le i \le 6\}$ and the conditional mean function $m_0$ (if unknown), $n_{opt}=500$ data points to aggregate the component functions by solving the optimization problem \eqref{sample_opt:known_mean} for the known mean case and \eqref{sample_opt:fix_m} for unknown mean case, and finally $n_{adj}=500$ data points to adjust the interval (Step 3 of Algorithm \ref{algo:main_algo_twostep}) to achieve $(1 - \alpha) = 0.95$ coverage.
+Last but not least, we use the rest $n_t=1000$ data points as the testing data.
+Additionally, we employ a no-split version of UTOPIA in which the same set of $1000$ data points is utilized to learn all the components, aggregate them, and shrink them to obtain the final prediction interval.
+We compare UTOPIA with three baseline methods: (1) standard prediction band using linear quantile regression (\textbf{LQR}): we use linear quantile regression using \texttt{QuantileRegressor} function of the \texttt{sklearn} module in python.
+(2) split conformal prediction (\textbf{SplitCF}) (localized version of Algorithm 2 in \cite{lei2018distribution}): we estimate the conditional mean (as described above, with a three-layer neural network with 50 neurons at each layer) and the conditional variance function (same as $f_5$) and set the score function $S(x, y) = |y - \hat m(x)|/\hat \sigma(x)$.
+We then choose the cutoff based on this estimated score function and a separate hold-out sample to obtain $95\%$ confidence interval.
+(3) semi-definite programming (\textbf{SDP}) method with Gaussian kernel proposed by \cite{liang2021universal}.
+In the sequel, we describe our three different setups, including (1) a location-scale model with a known mean function, (2) a location-scale model with an unknown mean function, and (3) a non-location-scale model.